 We will examine each comparison style separately, beginning with the percentage comparison, With this, you can easily compare two, three, four, or five different symbols to one another simply by entering whatever you wanted to compare, separated by commas.
 You can watch a video about this feature by clicking here.

 For instance, perhaps you would like to examine the relative price performance between the “FAANG” stocks, so you would enter FB,AMZN,AAPL,NFLX,GOOGL in the symbol entry and click Go.

-After you have done so, SlopeCharts would present to you, on a percentage change basis, each of the symbols, each one differently-colored.
-A key showing which symbol matched which color would be displayed, and as you move the cursor, you would be shown the percentage change on each particular date for every symbol displayed.
+After you have done so, SlopeCharts will present to you, on a percentage change basis, each of the symbols, each one differently-colored.
+A key showing which symbol matched which color will be displayed, and as you move the cursor, you will be shown the percentage change on each particular date for every symbol displayed.

 Here is a closer look at the percentage key:

 Just as you can save individual symbols to watchlists, you can also save groups of symbols.
 You save the bundle of compared symbols the same way as a regular symbol, just by clicking the Add button and choosing in which watchlist you’d like to store the symbols.

 A dialog box will appear allowing you to do four different things: alter the symbols used, change the color for each symbol, delete any symbol, or add new symbols.
 Once you are finished with any changes, click Save (or just click Cancel to change nothing).

 The other style is Price-Based, and it is altogether different than Percentage.
 With this style, each chart is presented independently, yet overlaid.
 One chart will adhere to one y-axis (that is, a price axis) on the left side, and the other will have its own y-axis on the right side.
 The colors of the lines and axes will correspond to one another so you can easily identify which is which.